alexcordover/femto/README.md

 # Running The Femto Image Compression Protocol

 You will need an image to compress on the master server - either download it or use file transfer.
 For color image compression, open the colorImageCompression.ipynb, set your chosen constants, and target an image and an output location.
 YOU MUST HAVE A FOLDER CALLED 'images' THAT CONTAINS TARGET PHOTOS AND A FOLDER CALLED 'images_out'.
-A gzip file of the text and a reconstruction of the image will be present in images_out.
+A gzip file of the data will be present in images_out.

 To use grayscale compression, do the exact same thing as above except run grayscale_compression.ipynb.
-Like with above, a gzip file  containing the compressed data and a reconstruction of the image will be available in images_out.
+Like with above, a gzip file  containing the compressed data will be available in images_out.

+# Reconstructing From GZIP-ed JSON

+The data for image reconstruction is saved as a JSON (in a text file) that has been GZIP-ed.
+This is the output of using either grayscale or color compression.
+To reconstruct the image from text, simply type ```python3 decompressor.py <name of compressed archive>```.
+A reconstruction of the compressed file will appear in the images_out folder.